riri-rari/BLRM-BR_BOIN-BF/BOIN+BF/README.md

 - The DLT_time is used as the time for assignment (reference to BLRM and TITE-BLRM)
 - Titration might lead to a lot of underdosing ppl for the dose escalation --> I think it is the same in the paper (+ they consider all the ppl for underdosing of overdosing)

-#### 6.bis: Scenari

-- multiple doses as those from the BOIN paper
-- change of the target? reasonable?
-- change of accrual rate?
-Change of DLT window?
-- change of the safety boundary (for the elimination)?